wp-plugins/snapid-two-factor-authentication/readme.txt

 == Description ==

+Get the most secure & convenient two-factor authentication plugin for your WordPress website.
+With [SnapID](http://www.snapid.co) you will never have to remember your username and password ever again and be more secure than ever.
+All you need to do is send a simple text message to authenticate yourself.

-Check out this 2 minute video showing how [SnapID](http://www.snapid.co) works.
+Check out this 2 minute video showing how SnapID works.

 [vimeo https://vimeo.com/107771091]